AkaSokuro/NFSHPR-DiscordRPC/README.md

 1. Get the desired version from the available source.
 2. Extract all files/folders to the game directory.
+   - Incase you already have [ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases), extract only `scripts` to the game directory.

 ## Configuration
 You can modify `NFSHPR - Discord RPC.ini` to change the configurations.